2014 Pilger tornado family: Beginning phases

+Violent intensification

+A farmhouse that was obliterated at estimated 170 mph windspeeds.

 The tornado rapidly intensified to low-end EF4 strength as it impacted three farmsteads at the intersection of 585th Avenue and 854th Road.
 At the first farmstead on 585th Avenue, the farmhouse was leveled, and a second, poorly built home on the same property was also destroyed.
 The second farmstead, located north of 854th Road, sustained devastating damage.
 A well-built home was swept away, multiple trees were snapped, and another home on the same property lost half of its roof.
 The barn on this property was completely demolished, and a power pole on 854th Road was snapped.
 The final farmstead at this intersection, located west of 585th Road, had a poorly anchored home completely swept away.
 This home had questionable construction, and several trees on the property were snapped and debarked.
 The tornado briefly weakened to EF3 intensity before becoming violent once more.
 It swept away another home along 585th Avenue, leveled an outbuilding, and damaged a grain bin, with additional tree snapping in the vicinity.

+End stages of the final violent tornado

 As the tornado continued its northern trajectory, it caused further tree damage and pockets of EF2-level damage.
 Several farmhouses east of Wakefield suffered significant roof damage before the tornado entered Dixon County.
 The tornado maintained EF1 intensity as it traveled along 586th Avenue, snapping multiple trees and heavily damaging barns.
 The tornado dissipated at 5:08 p.m.
-CDT after being on the ground 28 minutes covering 16.22 miles.
+CDT after being on the ground 28 minutes covering 16.22 mi.
 It was the largest tornado produced by the supercell, with a peak width of 530 yd.

-The tornado caused $3.05 million in damages, with no fatalities or injuries reported.
+The tornado caused US$3.05 million in damages, with no fatalities or injuries reported.
 Its maximum wind speeds were estimated at 170 mph.
-Another brief and weak tornado touchdown near Hubbard and traveled for 0.26 miles.
+Another brief and weak tornado touchdown near Hubbard and traveled for 0.26 mi.